chaudhary1337/chaudhary1337.github.io/TryHackMe/DifferentCTF.md

 ### 3.2.
 Lateral Escalation: Password Cracking
 Since we do not have `ssh`, we can try bruteforcing `sudo su`.
 We can use the wordlist we saw during steganography bruteforcing.

-Download the sucrack files: [.deb from here](http://archive.ubuntu.com/ubuntu/pool/universe/s/sucrack/sucrack_1.2.3-4_amd64.deb
+Download the sucrack files. [.deb from here](http://archive.ubuntu.com/ubuntu/pool/universe/s/sucrack/sucrack_1.2.3-4_amd64.deb
 ).

 Transfer this again.